Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Concentration of Measure

 \end{dfn}

-A useful property of sub-Gaussian random variables is that the sub-Gaussianity parameter~$\sigma$ behaves like a standard deviation under averaging: if we let~$S$ denote the average of~$n$ independent samples of the~$\sigma$-sub-Gaussian random variable~$X$, then~$S$ is $\sigma/\sqrt{n}$-sub-Gaussian.
+A useful property of sub-Gaussian random variables is that the sub-Gaussianity parameter~$\sigma$ behaves like a standard deviation under averaging: if we let~$S$ denote the average of~$n$ independent~$\sigma$-sub-Gaussian random variables, then~$S$ is $\sigma/\sqrt{n}$-sub-Gaussian.
 We formalize this property below.

 \begin{propo}[Averaging sub-Gaussian random variables] Let~$X$ be a~$\sigma$-sub-Gaussian random variable and let~$S=\frac{1}{n}\sum_{i=1}^n X_i$ be the average of~$n$ independent instances of~$X$.
 Then,~$S$ is~$\sigma/\sqrt{n}$-sub-Gaussian. \end{propo}